slatedocs/slate/source/index.html.md

 Create a new collection including the elements within a file or add to a preexisting collection using the elements within a file.

 ```plaintext
 curl -X POST -H "Accept: text/plain" -H "X-authorization: <token>" -F id=<id> -F version=<version> -F name=<name> -F description=<description> -F citations=<citations> -F overwrite_merge=<overwrite_merge> -F file=@<filename> https://synbiohub.org/submit
 ```

-Query Parameters

 Parameter | Description
 --------- | -----------
-id | a user-defined string identifier for the submission; alphanumeric and underscores only,  `BBa_R0010` version |  the version string to associate with the submission,  `1` name |  the dcterms name string to assign to the submission description | the dcterms description string to assign to the submission citations | a list of comma separated pubmed IDs of citations to store with the submission overwrite_merge | '0' prevent if submission exists, '1' overwrite if submission exists, '2' to merge and prevent if submission exists, '3' to merge and overwrite matching URIS
-0 creating a new collection that doens't exist.
-1 if it does'nt exit file | contents of an SBOL2, SBOL1, GenBank, FASTA, GFF3, ZIP, or COMBINE Archive file rootCollections | If creating a collection, provide the id, viersion ,name , descripton, citations.
-Overwrite merge of 0 or 1.
-If
+id | a user-defined string identifier for the submission; alphanumeric and underscores only,  (ex.`BBa_R0010`) version |  the version string to associate with the submission,  (ex. `1`) name |  the name string to assign to the submission description | the description string to assign to the submission citations | a list of comma separated pubmed IDs of citations to store with the submission overwrite_merge | '0' prevent if submission exists, '1' overwrite if submission exists, '2' to merge and prevent if submission exists, '3' to merge and overwrite matching URIs file | contents of an SBOL2, SBOL1, GenBank, FASTA, GFF3, ZIP, or COMBINE Archive file rootCollections | the URI of the collection to be submitted into

-If submitting the contents into the file, provide the previous parameters, otherwise, only provide a URI into rootCollections to append into an existing collection
+If creating a collection, provide the id, version, name, descripton, citations, and optionally a file.
+In this case, overwrite_merge should be 0 or 1.
+If submitting the contents into an existing collection, otherwise, only provide a URI for the rootCollections that you are submitting into and the file that you are submitting.

 ## Remove Collection

 `GET <URI>/removeCollection `

-Removes the specified collection.
+Removes the collection specified by the URI.

 ```javascript
 const fetch = require("node-fetch");